Martin-Moras/obsidian-git-sync/2. General/Meaning of live.md

 # 2024.03.07

 Make the world a more beautiful place.
-T
+That includes your body-mind and the interactions with the outside world.